Your guide to picking the right bidet for you and your budget

 _______________________________________________________________________________

-bioBidet Supreme Electric Bidet Seat for Elongated Toilets in White ($499; homedepot.com)
+bioBidet Supreme Electric Bidet Seat for Elongated Toilets in White ($399, originally $499; homedepot.com)

 With all the features you could want, this bidet sneaks in right under our $500 limit.
 It has a powerful deodorizer, heated seat with soft closing technology, a warm air dryer and even an oscillating stream that has bubbles infused into it.